opensafely/documentation/docs/getting-started.md

     are not necessary to follow if you are using a web browser to run OpenSAFELY, even if that web browser is running on Windows.

-### Why OpenSAFELY requires several pieces of software to run
+    <h3>Why OpenSAFELY requires several pieces of software to run</h3>

     Some of the software needed is so you can execute code on your computer in **exactly the same way** it is run in the secure environment: even a slight mismatch in the versions of the software could cause bugs and delays.

     OpenSAFELY is also designed to encourage analysts to adopt best-practice software development processes, like using `git` for version control.
 If you're new to these concepts, there may be quite a lot to learn, and you'll need to use further software to work with them.
 The investment will be worthwhile: you'll find your software quality and efficiency will benefit hugely.

     This tutorial is, therefore, a very fast tour through all the **essential** components required to get up and running.
 When you've finished, you'll have all the basics in place to continue your learning.

 ## 1. Set up GitHub